Arizona Laws and Incentives

 |Custom Electrification Project||$0.10 per annual kilowatt-hour load added by each piece of medium- or heavy-duty equipment|

-Applicants may receive up $50,000 in rebates through the Business Solutions Electric Technology Program.
-For more information, including eligibility requirements, visit the Electrification Rebates website.
+Applicants may receive up $50,000 in rebates.
+For more information, including eligibility requirements, see the SRP Electrification Rebates website.

 Commercial Electrification Assessment Incentives - Salt River Project (SRP)

-Electric Vehicle Supply Equipment (EVSE) Rebate - Tucson Electric Power (TEP)
+Electric Vehicle (EV) Charging Station Rebate - Tucson Electric Power (TEP)

-Plug-In Electric Vehicle (PEV) Charging Rates - Tuscon Electric Power (TEP)
+Electric Vehicle (EV) Charging Rates - Tuscon Electric Power (TEP)

-TEP offers three time-of-use (TOU) rates for residential customers with PEVs.
+TEP offers three time-of-use (TOU) rates for residential customers with EVs.
 For more information, see the TEP Rates for EV Owners website.

-Commercial Electric Vehicle Supply Equipment (EVSE) Rebate – Tucson Electric Power (TEP)
+Commercial Electric Vehicle (EV) Charging Station Rebate – Tucson Electric Power (TEP)

-TEP offers rebates and technical support to businesses, multi-family dwellings, and non-profit customers that purchase and install between two to five EVSE ports.
-TEP will evaluate the electrical capacity and supporting EVSE infrastructure at locations that install six or more ports on a case-by-case basis.
-Higher rebates are available for commercial customers located in lower-income areas.
-Low-income areas are defined as U.S. Census tracts where the average household income does not exceed 80% of the median Arizona household income.
+TEP offers rebates and technical support to businesses, multifamily dwellings, and non-profit customers that purchase and install between two to six EV charging station ports.
+TEP will evaluate the electrical capacity and supporting EV charging infrastructure at locations that install six or more ports on a case-by-case basis.
+Higher rebates are available for commercial customers located in underserved communities.
+Underserved communities are defined as U.S. Census tracts where the average household income does not exceed 80% of the median Arizona household income.
 Rebates are available in the following amounts:

-For more information, including project eligibility and how to apply, see the TEP Smart Electric Vehicle Charging Program website.
+For more information, including project eligibility and how to apply, see the TEP Smart EV Charging Program website.

 Laws and Regulations